Victor Bianchini: Judicial service

 After graduating from law school, Judge Bianchini served as the confidential law clerk to Chief U.S. District Court Judge James Marshall Carter of the Southern District of California from 1963 to 1964.
-Judge Carter was the supervising judge of the Southern Division of the Southern District of California at that time, became the founding Chief Judge of the newly designated Southern District and transferred from the newly designated Central District in 1966, and was later elevated to the United States Court of Appeals for the Ninth Circuit in 1967.
+Judge Carter was the supervising judge of the Southern Division of the Southern District of California, and during that time, became the founding Chief Judge of the newly designated Southern District of California, while the Los Angeles version of the Southern District then became the newly designated Central District in 1966.
+Judge Carter was elevated to the United States Court of Appeals for the Ninth Circuit in 1967.

 Since then, Bianchini served as a judge, both state and federal, continuously for 48 years.
-He served as a U.S. Commissioner from 1968 to 1969, a U.S. Magistrate from 1974 to 1982, a San Diego County Municipal Court judge from 1982 to 1998 and California State Superior Court judge in San Diego County from 1998 to 2002.
+He served as a U.S. Commissioner from 1968 to 1969, a U.S. Magistrate from 1974 to 1982, a San Diego County Municipal Court judge from 1982 to 1998 and was a California State Superior Court judge in San Diego County from 1998 to 2002.
 After retiring from the Superior Court in 2002, Bianchini was recalled to duty in 2002 with the Federal Courts as a United States magistrate judge and continually served until December 28, 2021.
 He was first recalled to the Western District of New York (Buffalo and Rochester), then served simultaneously in both the Western and Northern Districts of New York until 2013.
-He then transferred and served with the Eastern District of Washington (Spokane, Yakima) for two years, and served in the United States District Court for the Central District of California (Los Angeles, Santa Ana & Riverside) from 2015 to 2022.
-He volunteered frequently in his home district of the Southern District of California (San Diego) from 2006 to 2017.
+He then transferred and served with the Eastern District of Washington (Spokane, Yakima) for two years, and served in the United States District Court for the Central District of California (Los Angeles, Santa Ana & Riverside) for seven years from 2015 to the end of 2021.
+During these assignments, he volunteered frequently in his home district of the Southern District of California (San Diego) from 2006 to 2017.